DEQrmichie/odeqtmdl/README.md

 ```R
 odeqtmdl::tmdl_actions
 ```

 Inventory of NHD reaches where non-tribal Oregon TMDLs have been developed.
-Note the inventory is still being developed and some information may not be accurate.
+Note this table is large and may take a minute to load.
-See each relevant TMDL document for more information and applicability.
 ```R
 odeqtmdl::tmdl_reaches()
 ```

-Inventory of assessment units where non-tribal Oregon TMDLs have been developed.
+Inventory of assessment units and unique stream name (GNIS) assessment units where non-tribal Oregon TMDLs have been developed.
-Note the inventory is still being developed and some information may not be accurate.
-See each relevant TMDL document for more information and applicability.
 ```R
 odeqtmdl::tmdl_au
 odeqtmdl::tmdl_au_gnis